dgilleland/2019-Jan-In-Class/src/Razor/Razor Databases/ReadMe.md

 # Accessing Databases with Razor Web Pages

+This sample uses the [West Wind Wholesalers](AboutWestWind.md) database.

 ## Setting Up NuGet Packages

 To work with databases in bare-bones Razor, you will need a couple of NuGet packages: